2006–07 NHL transactions

 The following is a list of all team-to-team transactions that occurred in the National Hockey League during the 2006–07 NHL season.
 It lists, by date, the team each player has been traded to, signed by, or claimed by, and for which players or draft picks, if applicable.

+The 2006–07 NHL trade deadline was on February 27, 2007.
+Players traded or claimed off waivers after that date were not be eligible to play in the 2007 Stanley Cup playoffs.